medtrailtech/will-sdk-for-signature-windows/GETTING-STARTED.md

 ```

 The signature capture window is displayed.
 Its layout and position is not configurable for the reason that a consistent signing experience is enforced.
 However there are some minor changes that can be made through registry settings and properties, such as ink colour.
-These options are documented in the SOK API.
+These options are documented in the Signature Library COM API.
 For example, to specify red ink:
 ```
   dynCapt.SetProperty("CaptureInkColor","1.0,0,0");